mohiddin0786/redrob-ranker/README.md

 ### Git LFS

-Artifacts are tracked with Git LFS (the embeddings file alone is ~150MB).
+Artifacts are tracked with Git LFS (the embeddings file alone is ~146 MB).
 After cloning:
 ```bash
 git lfs install